-(a) Nursery License:
+(a) Nursery License-:

-(1) All nursery applicants shall obtain a Nursery Grower Certificate of Registration from the New York State Department of Agriculture and Markets Division of Plant Industry prior to licensure by the Board.
+All nursery applicants shall obtain a Nursery Grower Certificate of Registration from the New York State Department of Agriculture and Markets Division of Plant Industry prior to submitting their application to licensure by the Office Board.

-(2) An applicant for a nursery license shall indicate the type of nursery license it seeks to operate based on the size and type of nursery area as set forth below:
+(2) An applicant for a nursery license shall indicate the type of nursery license it seeks to operate based on the size-of the cultivation area and the type of cultivationnursery area as set forth below:

-(i) Nursery Outdoor: for an outdoor nursery area with a maximum area of 100,000 square feet;
+(i) Nursery Outdoor-: for an outdoor cultivation, nursery area with a maximum area of

+100,000 square feet;
-(ii) Nursery Mixed-Light: for a mixed light nursery area with a maximum area of 10,000 square feet; or

-(iii) Nursery Indoor: for an indoor nursery area with a maximum area of 10,000 square feet.

-(b) Cultivator License.
-An applicant for a cultivator license shall indicate the license tier in which it seeks to operate based on the size of the cultivation canopy and the type of cultivation as set forth below.

-A cultivator license may choose from the following four (4) different types of cultivation: (i) outdoor, (ii) mixed light, (iii) combination of outdoor with mixed light, or (iv) indoor.
-A cultivator may only have one (1) cultivator license which will authorize the cultivator only one (1) type of cultivation and canopy tier as approved on the cultivator's application.
+- (ii) Nursery Mixed-Light-: for a mixed light type cultivation, nursery area with a maximum area of 10,000 square feet; or - (iii) Nursery Indoor-: for an indoor cultivation, nursery area with a maximum area of 10,000 square feet. - (b) Cultivator License.
+An applicant for a cultivator license shall indicate the license tier in which it seeks to operate based on the size of the cultivation canopy and the type of cultivation as set forth below. - (1) There are A cultivator license may choose from the following four (4) different license types for of cultivation: (i) - (i) outdoor, (ii) mixed light, (iii) combination of outdoor with mixed light, or (iv) indoor.
+A cultivator may only have one (1) cultivator license which will authorize the cultivator to cultivate within a specified only one - (1) type of cultivation and canopy tier as approved on the cultivator's application. - (2) Indoor, Mixed-light, or Outdoor Cultivator Cultivation Tiers: A cultivator that is authorized to cultivate indoor, mixed-light, or outdoors is authorized to cultivate cannabis in one

-(2) Indoor, Mixed-light, or Outdoor Cultivator Cultivator Tiers: A cultivator that is authorized to cultivate indoor, mixed-light, or outdoors is authorized to cultivate cannabis in one (1) of the following canopy tiers as authorized on the licensee's application:
+- (1) of the following canopy tiers as authorized on the licensee's application: - (i) Tier I. Not exceeding 5,000 square feet;

-(i) Tier 5.
-Greater than 50,000 square feet and up to but not exceeding 100,000 square feet.
+(ii)Tier II5.
+Greater than 5,000 square feet, not exceeding 12,500 square feet;